sdidi/online-registration/README.md

 ### Unit and Integration Test
 Unit tests and Integration tests have been done using JUnit5 and Mockito.
 Tested the service and controller layer.

+### Database

+This project uses MySQL database to store entities.
+The schema used and configurations are given in the application.properties file.

 ### Validations